-- 1. Install Baculum API. - 2.
-Change the Baculum API web server config file to support OAuth2 and restart the web server. - 3.
-Go to the Baculum API installation wizard and fill needed forms on wizard steps. - 4.
-In "Authentication" step please select OAuth2 authorization option and define there administrator OAuth2 client account.
-It is an account without any dedicated Boonsole config file path (full boonsole access) and with all scopes. - 5.
-Finish the Baculum API wizard. - 6.
-Install Baculum Web.
-Go to the installation wizard and fill forms on each wizard step. - 7.
-In the "Add API host" step please select OAuth2 authorization option and please provide the administrator OAuth2 account parameters defined previously in the Baculum API installation wizard. - 8.
+- 7. In the "Add API host" step please select OAuth2 authorization option and please provide the administrator OAuth2 account parameters defined previously in the Baculum API installation wizard. - 8.
 Finish the Baculum Web wizard. - 9.
 Define in the Bacula Director configuration dedicated Consoles for users.
-You can do it in Baculum on manually in Director configuration file.
+You can do it on the Baculum interface or manually in the Director configuration file.
 At the end please reload the Director configuration. - 10.
-In Baculum API panel on the "List OAuth2 clients" tab create new OAuth2 client accounts, each account for separate user or group of users.
-For each OAuth2 account in field "Dedicated Boonsole config file path" define separate Boonsole config file with access only to selected restricted console (the boonsole configuration files must be prepared manually before this step).
+In Baculum API panel on the "OAuth2 clients" page create new OAuth2 client accounts, each account for separate user or group of users.
+For each OAuth2 account in field "Dedicated Bconsole config file path" define separate Bconsole config file with access only to selected restricted console (the bconsole configuration files must be prepared manually before this step).
 In scopes field please be careful to not set "config" or "actions" scopes to regular user if it isn't your intention. - 11.
-In Baculum Web on the "Configure" page please click "Add API host" button and add there created in previous point all OAuth2 client accounts. - 12.
-Go to "Users" page, create new users and assign API hosts to them.
+In Baculum Web on the "Security" page in "API hosts" tab please click "Add API host" button and add there created in previous point all OAuth2 client accounts. - 12.
+Go to the "Users" tab on the "Security" page, create new users and assign API hosts to them.